OneMoreSummer/academic-kickstart/content/post/relative-age-effect-in-women’s-cricket-engalnd-odi-selection/index.md

   focal_point: Smart
   preview_only: false
 ---
-**Since 2001 Q3/Q4 England Women ODI players have played TWICE as many matches as Q1/Q2 players**
+**Since 2001 Q3/Q4 England Women ODI players have played TWICE as many matches as Q1/Q2 players.**

 In Women's cricket RAE appears to be reversed.
 Q3/Q4 players are selected more than Q1/Q2.
 Why is this?